Trump to host Israel-United Arab Emirates deal-signing ceremony on Sept 15

 Iran has dismissed the agreement, which also served to firm up opposition to Tehran, a regional power seen by the UAE, Israel and the United States as the main threat in the Middle East.

-The deal falls short of any grand Middle East peace plan to resolve decades of conflict between Israel and the Palestinians despite Trump’s pledge to do so with efforts led by White House adviser and son-in-law Jared Kushner.
+The deal falls short of any grand Middle East peace plan to resolve decades of conflict between Israel and the Palestinians despite Trump’s pledge to do so.

+The White House hope is that more such deals between Israel and the Gulf states will emerge, prompting the Palestinians to join negotiations.

 Trump proposed a peace plan in January that heavily favored the Israelis, but it has not advanced in any significant way.